rutgerblom/SDDC.Lab/README.md

-**Please note that this branch is not production-ready!
+**Please note that this branch is not production-ready!!
 Use the "master" branch instead.**

 # vsphere-nsxt-lab-deploy